sondrelg/rs-case/docs/README.rst

 This repo is a bit of an experiment, and because the functions contained in this package only do some very simple string manipulation, they seem like they might actually be good candidates for Python vs Rust performance benchmarking.

-To try and make this a fair comparison - to make sure we're comparing apples to apples - I decided to test the Rust function `snake_case` (see the Rust function [here](src/lib.rs)) to an identical Python function.
+To try and make this a fair comparison - to make sure we're comparing apples to apples - I decided to test the Rust function `snake_case` (see the Rust function here_) to an identical Python function.
 The Python version is shown below:

+.. _here: ./src/lib.rs

 .. code:: python